lupyuen/pinetime-rust-mynewt/rust/app/src/simulator.md

 1. __Convert `Clock.cpp` from C++ to Rust__ with [`lvgl-rs`](https://github.com/rafaelcaricio/lvgl-rs)

-1. Allow PineTime Watch Faces to be __built online in Rust with online preview__
+1. Allow PineTime Watch Faces to be __built online in Rust with online preview__.
+Similar to [WebAssembly Studio](https://webassembly.studio/)

-    Like with WebAssembly Studio: https://webassembly.studio/

 We have a lot to do, please chat with us if you're keen to help...